 The Pathways Programs in the MD Degree

 The Pathways Programs at Case Western Reserve University School of Medicine are parallel programs designed to provide individualized enrichment experiences for students with interest or expertise in pursuits beyond the core curriculum.
-We have four Pathways which are currently active:
+We have five Pathways which are currently active:

 - Urban Health